winglang/playground/apps/tour/src/tutorials/inflight/basic/01-tutorial.md

 **Reminder:** This is code that runs once, at compile time, to generate the infrastructure configuration of the app in the cloud.

-If you look at the editor to the right, you can see that we have preflight code there.
-It sets up a storage bucket (file system in the cloud in which you can store files) for us to play with.
+Look at the editor to the right.
+It contains preflight code that sets up a storage bucket (file system in the cloud in which you can store files) for us to play with.

-> ***Note: We don't need any special annotation to define that this is preflight code because preflight is Wing's default execution phase.***
+> ***We don't need any special annotation to define that this is preflight code because preflight is Wing's default execution phase.***

 When the code is compiled to a specific cloud provider the `cloud.Bucket` resource is substituted by an implementation for that cloud.
 E.g., an S3 Bucket when compiling to AWS.